dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

     </style>
 ~~~

-Furthermore, create a xml file named "dimens.xml" inside the "values" folder and replace the code with the followings:
+Furthermore, create an xml file named "dimens.xml" inside the "values" folder and replace the code with the followings:

 ~~~xml
 <resources>